xpdAcq/xpdAcq/doc/usb_Experiment.rst

  #.
 Set up xpdAcq `experiment-sample` objects.
 These contain information about the samples and experimental conditions.
  #.
 Set up xpdAcq `scan` objects.
 These contain information used to run the scan, and metadata about the scan.
  #.
-Run scans by passing one ``sample`` and one ``scan`` object to the various available `run` functions.
+Run scans by passing one ``Sample`` and one ``ScanPlan`` object to the various available `run` functions.
 Data will be measured and saved to the NSLS-II file-store with all the metadata in the objects saved with it.
  #.
 Extract scans and data that you want from the data-store by searching on the metadata, selecting the data you want and extracting it in the form you want it (e.g., tiff files)
  #.
 Analyze the data, by integrating images to 1D diffraction patterns, F(Q), and PDFs, subtracting backgrounds, plotting and fitting models
  #.
 Export all the data, both raw tiffs and analyzed data, that you want.